 What Makes This Gluten Free Lemon Cake So Great:

-IT’S GLUTEN, DAIRY, AND NUT FREE.
-Last year, after I posted my paleo lemon cake, lots of you asked for a version with gluten free flour or white flour.
+- IT’S GLUTEN, DAIRY, AND NUT FREE.
+Last year, after I posted my paleo lemon cake, lots of you asked for a version with a 1:1 gluten-free flour blend or white flour.
 This is it!
 I use a gluten free one to one baking mix, which keeps things easy (and gluten free!).
 Then, you can use non-dairy milk to fit your needs (nut free or not).
 I usually use unsweetened vanilla almond or cashew milk, but you can use whatever you drink–coconut, soy, oat, rice, or dairy milk if that’s your jam!

-IT’S SUPER LIGHT AND FLUFFY.
-Adding lemon juice to make a lemony faux buttermilk, and using a nice, light gluten free flour blend keeps this cake light.
+- IT’S SUPER LIGHT AND FLUFFY.
+Adding lemon juice to make a lemony faux buttermilk, and using a nice, light gluten free flour blend gives this cake a light, fluffy texture.
 The two gluten free flour blends I like best for cakes are Bob’s Red Mill 1-to-1 Baking Flour and King Arthur Flour Measure for Measure.
 They’re a cup-for-cup substitute for white flour in recipes like this, and they have the perfect combination of gluten free flours and starches to give a light, fluffy result super close to traditional flour.